 7. Is relapse prevention a priority in the program?

 People on the road to recovery sometimes begin using again…they relapse into old behavior patterns.
 A relapse is not a failure of the treatment plan; instead, it is an indication that adjustments to the plan are needed.
 Users may need two or even more episodes of in-depth treatment to recover fully.
+Even the best drug rehab can’t guarantee that you won’t relapse and need more treatment.

 The plan should include drug testing and other means to determine if and when a person relapses so appropriate changes can be made in the next round of therapy.